ColinNebula/colin-model-view-controller/README.md

 ## Description
 The Model View Controller is CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers and also posts as well.
+Users can sign in and create, delete or comment on other users post.

 ## Table of Contents
   * [Description](#description)